alecthomas/zero/README.md

 ### SQL

 The SQL provider supports Postgres, MySQL, and SQLite out of the box, but can be extended at runtime.
-For each database it supports (re)creation of databases, and migrations, during development, and dumping of migration files for use with production migration tooling.
+For each database, it supports (re)creation of databases and migrations during development, and dumping of migration files for use with production migration tooling.

 There are a few steps that have to be followed to configure SQL support: